Garfield County Commission favors OHV use on roads surrounding Silt

 Jarman said on Monday that Silt’s proposal fits this criteria.

-“I think what Jeff and his board are suggesting is a pretty surgical approach to getting access up in the squirrel Valley,” he said.
+“I think what Jeff and his board are suggesting is a pretty surgical approach to getting access up in the Squirrel Valley,” he said.

 Moving forward, the commission will hold a public hearing and obtain formal action on the proposal.